VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-cluster.md

 ### 3. Install vmagent from the Helm chart

-To scrape metrics from Kubernetes with a VictoriaMetrics Cluster we will need to install [vmagent](https://docs.victoriametrics.com/vmagent.html) with additional configuration.
+To scrape metrics from Kubernetes with a [VictoriaMetrics cluster](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) we need to install [vmagent](https://docs.victoriametrics.com/vmagent.html) with additional configuration.
 To do so, please run these commands in your terminal:

 <div class="with-copy" markdown="1">